LAST UPDATED: 7 August 2018

-But this is one time in our history where ethics were put ahead of economics and some four decades later the cruelty of whaling is so obvious and so outrageous that many people are shocked to learn that it was ever defended in our own country on the basis of profits on offer.
+But ethics were put ahead of economics and four decades later the cruelty of whaling is so obvious and so outrageous that many people are shocked to learn that it was ever defended in our own country on the basis of profits.

 It's likely that one day we will look back on Australia's participation in the live export trade with similar shame.

 The transition Australia has made over the past quarter-century, from a whaling nation to a world leader in whale watching and whale conservation, is remarkable.
 It ... reflects a genuine sea-change in Australians' attitudes to our marine environment.Federal Minister for the Environment and Heritage, The Hon Dr David Kemp, MP, 17 Oct 2003